 How to Fold a Traditional Origami Crane

 The traditional paper origami crane is probably the most famous of all origami models.
 It’s designed after the Japanese red-crowned crane.
-In Japanese mythology, this crane is known as the “Honourable Lord Crane,” and its wings carried souls up to heaven.
+In Japanese mythology, this crane is known as the “Honourable Lord Crane,” and its wings carry souls up to heaven.

 The Japanese name for this model is “Orizuru” which simply means “Folded crane.”
 “Ori” is the same “Ori” that you find in the word origami.